DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 - **Default mode:** Training enabled by default, code data may be stored for inference speed
 - **Privacy mode:** Guaranteed no training on user code, forcibly enabled for team members

-**Q: How does credential protection work with .ignore settings?**
+**Q: How does credential protection work with exclusion settings?**
-- **Supported .ignore patterns:** No credential data monitoring on any model providers
+- **Supported exclusion patterns:** No credential data monitoring on any model providers
 - **Credential confidentiality measures:** No Chinese infrastructure involvement, multi-factor authentication for AWS

 **Q: What deployment options are available?**